Table of Contents Show

 2. Feed Wildlife

 While you may not mind sharing your food with an animal, future guests may follow national park rules and not offer their food to them.
 If an animal becomes aggressive, it could result in issues for the visitors and the creature.
-When animals become aggressive towards humans, they either get relocated or put down.
+When animals become aggressive towards humans, they get relocated or put down.

 Some guests even forget to secure their food and accidentally feed the wildlife.
 It is your responsibility to store your food when leaving your campsite.
-A camper at Grand Teton National park received a $5,800 fine because their messy campsite attracted a bear.
+A camper at Grand Teton National Park received a $5,800 fine because their messy campsite attracted a bear.

 3. Venture Off Trails